mikehuntemann/9x16/02-network-attached-media/03-image-production-cycles.md

 In terms of mobile media production within networks, it started with simple text, was extended with photos, now we have video and live-video broadcasts.
 The increasing capacities of mobile processing power and data transmissions and with that the possible forms and the bandwidth of communication have expanded exponentially.
 The same sequence and evolution was true with the desktop computer and its capabilities over time, but took much longer in comparison.

-### General Trends within the Industry
+### General Trends within the Mobile Industry

-- Frameworks & developer tools + unified device make it easier create apps on the iPhone + user-base tends to pay more (verticality, efficiency, usability)
+- Frameworks, developer tools and unified devices make it easier create apps on the iPhone (verticality, efficiency, usability)
 - Increasing the processing capacities of mobile devices (Moore's law)
-- Increasing image quality of mobile devices (second / third order Moore's law)
+- Increasing image quality of mobile devices (second or third order consequences of Moore's law)
-- Increasing upload / download bandwidth via cellular network (data plans + speed)
+- Increasing upload and download bandwidth via enhanced cellular / wireless broadband communication standards (3G, 4G and 5G)
-- Increasing bandwidth of communication (compression > expansion)
+- Increasing bandwidth of communication formats (less compression needed, text to photo to video to live-video)
-- Increasing user-base of social media platforms (scale)
+- Increasing user-base of mobile-first social media platforms (scale of services)
-- Low cost android smartphones + apps to get mass-adoption (scale)
+- Low cost Android smartphones and apps bring mass-adoption (scale of available devices)

 What I am observing is an increase in the speed of communication and with that a focus on the "now" and the "new", "hot topics" and "trends".
 And I am asking if this is really the path that "New Media" has to go, too?
 Trying to understand the fast and complex reality of today seems almost impossible with the amount of information out there.